NotePlan/plugins/jgclark.Dashboard/README.md

 - Ignore items with this phrase: If set, open tasks/checklists with this word or tag will be ignored, and not counted as open or closed.
 This is useful for situations where completing the item is outside your control.
 - Folders to ignore when finding linked items: If set, the contents of these folder(s) will be ignored when searching for open or closed tasks/checklists.
 This is useful where you are using sync'd lines in search results.
 - Include context for tasks?
 Whether to show the note link for an open task or checklist
+- Add dashboard auto-update trigger when dashboard opened?: Whether to add the auto-update trigger to the frontmatter to the current note when the dashboard is opened.
+- Exclude tasks that include time blocks?: : Whether to stop display of open tasks that contain a time block.
+- Exclude checklists that include time blocks?: Whether to stop display of open checklists that contain a time block.
 - Include folder name?
 Whether to include the folder name when showing a note link
 - #tag/@mention to show: (if set) will show all open tasks/checklists that include this #tag or @mention.
 This is one way of showing all `#next` actions, for example.

 ## Known Issue
-I'm trying to solve a problem when using this with its trigger, that NP hasn't finished updating itself before it re-calculates the Dashboard display.
+When using this with its trigger, it's normally the case that NotePlan hasn't finished updating itself before the Dashboard display updates.
+Therefore it can appear one change behind.

 ## Support
 If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).